• Skip to primary navigation

 • Hot Sauce

-Even if you don't like spicy, I highly recommend adding in at least 1 teaspoon because it really does add to the flavour without making it actually spicy.
+Even if you don’t like spicy, I highly recommend adding in at least 1 tsp because it really does add to the flavour without making it actually spicy.

-If you're using this sauce as a dip, thin it out with 2 tablespoon of water for a thicker consistency.
-If using as a dressing, add another 1-2 tablespoon so it's nice and drizzle-able.
+If you’re using this sauce as a dip, thin it out with 2 tbsp of water for a thicker consistency.
+If using as a dressing, add another 1-2 tbsp so it’s nice and drizzle-able.

 Instead of the water, you could also use coconut milk to get a bit more sweetness and that coconut after taste that goes really well when adding something like red thai curry paste too!